User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 See the following table for various scenarios and the logic rules and details:

-Scenario | Display logic rules | Display logic details |
+| Scenario | Display logic rules | Display logic details |

-Multiple diagnoses | Diagnoses in multiple states | When athenaOne receives the same diagnosis in different states (for example, closed and open), the displayed state in the Patient Risk dashboard is based on the following logic: CLOSED > DISMISSED > OPEN. |
+| Multiple diagnoses | Diagnoses in multiple states | When athenaOne receives the same diagnosis in different states (for example, closed and open), the displayed state in the Diagnosis Gaps dashboard is based on the following logic: CLOSED > DISMISSED > OPEN. |

-Different types of gaps | When athenaOne receives the same diagnosis as a potential and suspected diagnosis gap, the diagnosis displays in the Potential Diagnoses section in the Patient Risk dashboard. | |
+| Different types of gaps | When athenaOne receives the same diagnosis as a clinically verified and clinically inferred diagnosis gap, the diagnosis displays in the Previously Diagnosed section in the Diagnosis Gaps dashboard. | |

-Diagnoses from different sources | When athenaOne receives the same diagnosis from multiple sources, the displayed source in the Patient Risk dashboard is based on the following logic: MANUAL > CLAIM > EXTERNAL (payers and other third parties). | |
+| Diagnoses from different sources | When athenaOne receives the same diagnosis from multiple sources, the displayed source in the Diagnosis Gaps dashboard is based on the following logic: MANUAL > CLAIM > EXTERNAL (payers and other third parties). | |

-Diagnoses from multiple models | When athenaOne receives the same diagnosis attributed to different risk models, the diagnosis gap will display model details using the following hierarchy logic in the Patient Risk dashboard: CMS-HCC > HHS-HCC > CDPS. | |
+| Diagnoses from multiple models | When athenaOne receives the same diagnosis attributed to different risk models, the diagnosis gap will display model details using the following hierarchy logic in the Diagnosis Gaps dashboard: CMS-HCC > HHS-HCC > CDPS. | |

-Multiple diagnoses within the same HCC | When athenaOne receives two different ICD-10 codes within the same HCC category, the most recent/latest diagnosis gaps we receive will display in the Patient Risk dashboard. | |
+| Multiple diagnoses within the same HCC | When athenaOne receives two different ICD-10 codes within the same HCC category, the Diagnosis Gaps dashboard lists each ICD-10 code as a separate gap in the Previously Diagnosed section. | |

-Multiple diagnoses from the same source |
+| Multiple diagnoses from the same source |

 |